 The U.S. Department of Justice and the U.S. Department of Defense and their agencies work with many law enforcement agencies (LEAs) at the state and local levels to combat crime and promote safer neighborhoods.
 Grant making agencies work with states, communities, and tribes to ensure they have the resources necessary to provide effective law enforcement and to ensure the safety of the citizens.
 Below are some ideas of the types of the grants that your department could pursue.

-Law enforcement grants may be used for equipment, improvement to vehicles, education and training for departments and communities, as well as funding to support increased employment within an agency.
-The following types of programs may be funded using law enforcement grants:
+Law enforcement grants may be used for equipment, improvement to vehicles, education and training for departments and communities, and funding to support increased employment within an agency.
+The following types of programs support law enforcement agencies across the nation:

-- Violent Gang and Gun Crime Reduction Program: This program aims to create safer neighborhoods and reduce crime associated with gang and gun violence by supporting Project Safe Neighborhoods (PSN) task forces.
+- Violent Gang and Gun Crime Reduction Program: Aims to create safer neighborhoods and reduce crime associated with gang and gun violence by supporting Project Safe Neighborhoods (PSN) task forces.

-- Edward Byrne Memorial Justice Assistance Grant (JAG) Program: The purpose of this program is to improve the effectiveness and efficiency of criminal justice systems by funding projects that address crime through the provision of services to individuals and/or communities.
+- Edward Byrne Memorial Justice Assistance Grant (JAG) Program: Improves the effectiveness and efficiency of criminal justice systems by funding projects that address crime through the provision of services to individuals and/or communities.

-- COPS Hiring Program (CHP): This program enhances law enforcement’s capacity to prevent, solve, and control crime by providing funds for the hiring of additional officers.
+- COPS Hiring Program (CHP): Enhances law enforcement’s capacity to prevent, solve, and control crime by providing funds for the hiring of additional officers.
 This program is also intended to increase the capacity of law enforcement agencies to implement community policing strategies that strengthen partnerships for safer communities.

-- Bulletproof Vest Partnership Program: The purpose of this program is to provide reimbursements to eligible jurisdictions for the purchase of bulletproof vests.
+- Bulletproof Vest Partnership Program: Provides reimbursements to eligible jurisdictions for the purchase of bulletproof vests.
+Read more.